Evotix Named A Leader in 2025 Green Quadrant Report for EHS Software

 “Being recognized as a Leader in the 2025 Green Quadrant Report for EHS Software reflects our commitment to delivering innovative, practical, user-focused EHS&S solutions tailored to organizations of all sizes,” said Matthew Elson, CEO of Evotix.
 “Businesses shouldn’t have to choose between power and simplicity.
 At Evotix, we designed our solution to deliver robust capabilities with unmatched ease of use.
 Evotix provides a highly extensible platform that adapts to your needs, empowering organizations to streamline EHS&S management without compromise.”

 To read the Verdantix 2025 Green Quadrant report for EHS Software, please click HERE.
-To join a webinar with report author Chris Sayers to discuss his findings, please register HERE.
+To join a webinar with report author Chris Sayers to discuss his findings, please register at this LINK.
 For more information about Evotix’s solutions, visit www.evotix.com, listen to the "Two Bald Guys Talking Safety" podcast or explore Evotix’s extensive resource library online.

 About Evotix